 Windows 8 in 2012 offered a start screen with applications appearing as tiles on a grid and the ability to synchronize settings so users could log on to another Windows 8 machine and use their preferred settings.
 In 2015 Microsoft released Windows 10, which came with Cortana, a digital personal assistant like Apple’s Siri, and the Web browser Microsoft Edge, which replaced Internet Explorer.
 Microsoft also announced that Windows 10 would be the last version of Windows, meaning that users would receive regular updates to the OS but that no more large-scale revisions would be done.

+Section C: [3 X 2=6]

+Q1.
+Differentiate between a Typewriter and Computer.

+Q2.
+Write any 10 Advantages of Good Typing.

 Difference between typewriter and computer - wiki answers

 A computer on its own cannot print: it requires an external device to print